hiimkhanh/ledis/README.md

 ## Challenge and Process
 * Redis is a popular in-memory data structure store.
 But I've never really worked on it, so I must research and find document about Redis also install Redis to try some method of its.
 It taken about 3 hours for me.
 * Next, the assignment requires implementation the Ledis through Web CLI, but I have not never implement this infrastructure and expirence about it.
 I spent over 3 hours to research and fancy.
 After 3 hours, I had to make a decision which develope a API application with the actions like Redis command and query from Rails.cache memory and implement more data structures are Linked List and Set to keep temporary data.
-* As you know, Linked List and Set are cocept that was a long time to study at university.
+* As you know, Linked List and Set are 2 cocepts that was a long time to study at university, I read it's theory and implement both of them.
+Fortunately, Ruby had supported very well function to do that.
+* At that time, it is the first time I deploy a Ruby on Rails project, so the lack of experience and mistakes is inevitable.
+Here are some problem I encountered:
+  - Config on development and production is defferent.
+I just configurated on developmentt env, but when deploy to heroku, the heroku's system throwed errors, and I must read the document to fix it.
+  - Heroku reject to install new package.
+This problem appear when I used dalli gem to store date to cache on production env.
+But app crashed and I searched this issue, it so takes time to research.
+After an hour of searching there was no good solution.
+I back to heroku document and saw the list service which heroku provided and fortunately, I found and tried to use **Memcached Cloud** and config it to production env.
+It worked well.
 ## Problem Solving
 ##